CoCoMind/coco-device/config/DEVICE_SPEC.md

 - No certificate pinning

 ### Audio Privacy
-- Transcripts stored in logs (plaintext)
+- Transcripts truncated to 50 chars in logs for privacy
+- ✅ Log rotation configured (7-day retention, 50MB max)
 - Sentiment analysis processes participant speech
-- Recommend: Implement log rotation and encryption
+- Full transcripts (up to 1800 chars) sent to backend only

 ---